mitre/heimdall-legacy/README.md

 #### Run directly with Ruby (Instead of Docker)

 This mode is primarily for developers, shared heimdall instances should be deployed in production mode.
+Since this is a Ruby application it is suggested to use Rbenv or RVM for ruby version management.
+1. Install rbenv or RVM
 1. Install dependencies
 	- `apt-get install build-essential libpq-dev nodejs libxml2-dev libmagick++-dev mongodb-server -y`
-2. Install ruby 2.4.4
+1. Install ruby by running `rbenv install` or `rvm install $(cat .ruby-version)` from the root directory of this project
-3. Run the following in a terminal
+1. Run the following in a terminal
 	- `bundle install`
 	- `bundle exec rake db:create`
 	- `bundle exec rake db:migrate`
 	- `bundle exec rails s` (Start the server on localhost)

 #### Run With Docker
-##### Building Docker Containers
-_These steps need to be performed the first time you build the docker containers, and whenever you edit the code base._

 ##### Login Configuration
 If you would like to use your organization's internal User authentication